smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 Instead it terrified him.

-Because if threats didn't work on them, what did that say about everything else he'd built?

-What did that say about power itself?

-He had no answer.

-And that scared him most of all.

 ---

-Captain Prokles arrived at midday with his reports.
+Captain Prokles of the royal legion arrived at midday with his reports.

 The Queen was standing at the window when he entered, watching smoke rise from the eastern courtyard where another skirmish had ended.
-Lysippe sat at the desk, organizing messages by urgency.
+Lysippe sat at the desk, organizing messages.

 "Your Majesty."
 Prokles bowed.
 "The morning's developments."